 My family and I went to CMOE, the Childrens Museum of Evansville, on Sunday afternoon.
 When they charge your credit card, the businesses name shows up as:

 PRE-AUTHORIZATION DEBIT AT BB *NONPROFIT(PENDING), SAN DIEGO, CA

 So, the charge is legitimate, and the amount was exactly what it cost for me, my wife, and daughter to spend the day at CMOE.
-If you happen to see this charge show up on your debit card or credit card, it’s most likely legitimate, just remember where you spent your money.
+If you happen to see this charge show up on your debit card or credit card (find out about that), it’s most likely legitimate, just remember where you spent your money.
 In this case, CMOE was responsible for the charge originating in San Diego, CA. Companies, non-profit or not, should take more care in ensuring that the charges show up accurately on statements.
 I’d hate to think that someone performed a charge-back, because they were not aware of what the transaction was for, since no identifying information is available.

 The first Thursday of every month is free admission to the Children’s Museum of Evansville.
 At the beginning March I took my family there, which includes me, my wife, and 18 month old daughter.
 Needless to say, we all had a blast, but be prepared to bump some elbows on free night.